Skip to main content

 decision_log

-The immutable, append-only spine of Magistry.
-Every action lands here as a signed row with its evidence chain and reversal op.
+The append-only spine of Magistry.
+Every decision lands here as an audit row with its evidence, cost tier, and bitemporal version history.

 decision_log is the table everything resolves to.
-Catalog mutations, ad-budget shifts, refunds, ticket replies — each is a row, and no row is ever updated in place.
-Reads are how you audit; appends are how the agents act.
+Catalog transitions, discount tests, drafts, revivals — each is a row.
+Rows are never deleted; reads are how you audit, appends are how the agents act.

 Row shape